Hugo-RM/dsa-visualizer/README.md

 ## Project Overview

-This project provides step-by-step visual representations of popular sorting algorithms, allowing users to see exactly how each algorithm processes data.
+This project will provide a step-by-step visual representations of popular sorting algorithms, allowing users to see exactly how each algorithm processes data.
 Perfect for computer science students, tutors, and anyone learning algorithmic concepts.

-## Current Features

-- Interactive array visualization with animated bars
-- Real-time algorithm step visualization
-- Customizable animation speed
-- User input validation for custom arrays
-- Responsive design for all devices

 ## Technologies Used